mircealungu/mircea/README.md

 [> past projects](/projects/history.md)

+# Working Papers
+Longer pieces still in draft, developed in the open:

+- 2026 - [LLM Patterns](llm-patterns.md) - recurring patterns for building with large language models

 # Essays
 Pieces of text that aim to have a beginning and an end... slowly porting them here from other platforms: